Eritrea travel guide

 Dress modestly, especially in lowland and predominantly Muslim areas.
 Shorts and T-shirts are likely to draw attention.

 Homosexual behaviour is illegal, although the penalties are unclear.
 Be discreet.
+See our information and advice page for the LGBT community before you travel.

 The information on this page covers the most common types of travel and reflects the UK government’s understanding of the rules currently in place.
 Unless otherwise stated, this information is for travellers using a full ‘British Citizen’ passport.